Sydnee Rounkles goes for 32 points, 19 points for Lady Wildcats

 Utt tacked on another 10 in the third segment as the BHS lead grew to 26 before retiring to the bench early in the final period with a game-high 26 markers.

-Page 2 of 2 - Southwest Livingston (8-2) received a team-high eight points each from Mason Mehrhoff and John Anderson.
+Southwest Livingston (8-2) received a team-high eight points each from Mason Mehrhoff and John Anderson.
 All of reserve Anderson's tallies came in the final period when, primarily, both sides' subs dueled.